-On the context of control on unbounded domains, Faminskii \cite{Faminskii}, in a recent work, considered the initial-boundary value problems, posed on infinite domains for Korteweg–de Vries equation.
-Precisely, he elected a function $f_0$ in the right-hand side of the equation as an unknown function, regarded as a control.
-Thus, the author proved the this function which must be chosen such that the corresponding solution should satisfy certain additional integral condition.
+In the context of control in unbounded domain Faminskii \cite{Faminskii}, in a recent work, considered the initial-boundary value problem posed on infinite domain for Korteweg--de Vries equation.
+Precisely, he elected a function $f_0$ on the right-hand side of the equation as an unknown function, regarded as a control.
+Thus, the author proved that this function must be chosen such that the corresponding solution should satisfy certain additional integral condition.